herrerajeff/New-Client-Folder-Automation/README.md

 ## Getting Started

+### Option 1: Download 'new-client.sh' file from this repo

+1. Download the new-client.sh file from this repo

+1. __To create a new client folder structure, open the file in Terminal.__

-### Option 1: Add the function to your Bash Scripts (My Preferred Method)
+### Option 2: Add the function to your Bash Scripts (My Preferred Method)
----

-Open Terminal & edit your .bashrc file:
+1. Open Terminal & edit your .bashrc file:

 ```
 $ sudo nano ~/.bashrc
 ```

-Copy & paste the newclient function then press Control ⌃+O with Control ⌃+X to exit:
+1. Copy & paste the newclient function then press Control ⌃+O with Control ⌃+X to exit:

 ```
 newclient(){